 Runs hot at full load

-This is a laptop with a nice CPU, a decent GPU, lots of memory, a nice display, and half a terabyte of fast SSD storage.
+This is the Lenovo Ideapad S340, it has a nice quad-core CPU, a decent integrated graphics, lots of memory, a nice display, and half a terabyte of fast SSD storage all the while with its beautiful thin and light design- the thinnest of this list in fact.

 The laptop houses a powerful, high-end Core i5 8th generation processor with average Intel UHD 620 graphics.